Consent and Confidentiality

 Concerns

-If clients have a concern about the management of their personal information, they may inform their treating practitioner at Thoughtful Psychology.
+If you have a concern about the management of your personal information, you may inform their treating practitioner at Thoughtful Psychology.
 Upon request they can obtain a copy of the Australian Privacy Principles, which describe their rights and how their personal information should be handled.
 Ultimately, if you wish to lodge a formal complaint about the use of, disclosure of, or access to, their personal information, you may do so with the Office of the Australian Information Commissioner by phone on 1300 363 992, online at http://www.oaic.gov.au/privacy/making-a-privacy-complaint or by post to:

 Office of the Australian Information Commissioner, GPO Box 5218, Sydney, NSW 2001.